 Medically-assisted detox utilizes medication to ease withdrawal and aid in the overall rehab process.
 For example, methadone is used primarily for those struggling with heroin addiction.
 Some recovering heroin addicts continue to take methadone for months or even years after rehab.
 There is some risk of getting addicted to methadone itself, which is why treatment should be tailored and closely monitored.

 Buprenorphine is one of the most popular methods of treating those recovering from addiction to prescription opioids.
 It has significantly fewer addictive properties than methadone and some addiction recovery specialists actually recommend staying on buprenorphine for months, years, or indefinitely.
 This is called maintenance therapy.

 Other medications include benzodiazepines, which are anti-anxiety medications, and barbiturates, which are mild sedatives that help the mind and body stay calm as toxins are released during opioid detox and withdrawal.

 3. Addiction therapy and Recovery (ongoing self-care and support)

 No one plans on being an addict.
 The experience can be overwhelming and scary, especially since it can start to take over every aspect of life.
 It’s easy to feel alone and out of control, like things will never get better.
 Such feelings can trigger depression, anxiety and sometimes even suicidal thoughts.

 Ultimately, drug rehab is a chance to turn your life around.
 If you or a loved one needs help getting clean, know you’re not alone.
-Millions of others have been through the same thing and come out on the other side, safe, happy, and sober.
-With the right support, you can be addiction-free and lead a vibrant and meaningful life.
-You deserve to thrive.
+Millions of others have been through the same thing and come out on the other side stronger, safer, and more resilient.